shridharmanvi/notes/nsq/README.md

 * Supports logging of messages (Just another consumer) - all above patterns above hold true for this
 * If one of the consumers die, messages are adjusted to be shared between existing consumers.
 Once it comes back up the new node is considered for message distribution.
 * If no consumers are available, messages are held within nsqd to a threshold before flushing it out to disk
+* Messages are picked up once consumers are back

 ### Components:
 * nsqd - Demon which queues messages on producer side (Usually every producer is accompained by a nsqd demon)
 * nsqlookupd - State keeper of the cluster
 * nsqadmin - UI metrics reporter for all topics

+##### Sample producer and consumer scripts included